 The greatest enemy to purpose is pleasure.

-No one can have 24 hours of pleasure (always being happy).
-If you live on earth, you will have trouble, storms, difficulty and heart-break eventually.
+It is not possible for anyone to have 24 hours of pleasure (always being happy, comfortable, satisfied).
+Sooner or later, if you are alive on earth, you will have trouble, storms, difficulty and heart-break.
+Sooner or later all pleasure ends… eventually.
 We are not designed for pleasure, we are designed for purpose.
 That is: God’s purpose, not ours.
 Rom 8:28

 “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”

 Nothing in life makes sense without purpose.
-Purpose is not in riches, or the successful completion of a project, or perfect job.
-It is not found in a perfect marriage or exemplary family.
+Purpose is not in riches or performance (like a successful completion of a project, or perfect job.)
+Purpose is not in perfect relationships (like a perfect marriage or exemplary family.)
 It is not found in achieving a myriad of goals because what happens after that?

-For everything, absolutely everything, above and below, visible and invisible, rank after rank after rank of angels—everything got started in him and finds its purpose in him.
+For everything, absolutely everything, above and below, visible and invisible, rank after rank after rank of angels—everything got started in Him and finds its purpose in Him.
 He was there before any of it came into existence and holds it all together right up to this moment.
-Col 1:16-17 MSG
+(Read Col 1:16-17 MSG)

 Our purpose starts in a relationship with Christ: